DanielPitfield/Crime-Mapper/README.md

 ![Filter_Map](documentation/images/Filter/Filter_Map.png)

-**2.2)** This will enable the 'Search Radius (miles) field'.
-Selecting a radius from this list will display the area to filter by on the map:
+**2.2)** This will enable the 'Search Radius (miles)' field.
+Selecting a radius will display the area to filter by on the map:

 ![Filter_Radius](documentation/images/Filter/Filter_Radius.png)